TILER DERBY

 We provide tiling services for businesses and residential customers, focussing on a quality finish every time.
 Our approach to discussing projects with customers without using jargon means that you know exactly what you are going to get.

-As part of the Derbyshire Specialist Group we can combine specilist trades to ensure a perfect finish for kitchen and bathroom fits which require the additional skils of electricians, joiners and plumbers but you will only have once invoice and one gaurantee against all the work done - keep in simple and stree free.
+As part of the Derbyshire Specialist Group we can combine specilist trades to ensure a perfect finish for kitchen and bathroom fits which require the additional skils of electricians, joiners and plumbers but you will only have once invoice and one gaurantee against all the work done - keep in simple and stress free.

 The most common tiling job is often the installation of ceramic or porcelain tiles in residential homes, particularly in kitchens and bathrooms.
 These areas are frequently remodelled due to their high usage and the need for functional yet aesthetically pleasing surfaces which make tiles ideal.
 Additionally, backsplash installations in kitchens and stand alone toliets and sinks are popular to protect the surrounding wall from excessive moisture.